-Ceri is a highly skilled 3D Designer with a wide range of project experience from higher education to urban design and art installations.
-Ceri graduated from Cambridge University with First Class Honours in 2007, following which, he studied at Harvard University receiving a Masters with Distinction in 2013, where his thesis research and design project won the Clifford Wong Prize in Housing Design.
-During his studies, Ceri also assisted with the teaching of two Harvard design studios.
+Ceri is a highly skilled designer with a wide range of project experience from higher education to urban design and art installations.
+Ceri graduated from Cambridge University with First Class Honours in 2007, and received a Masters with Distinction from Harvard University in 2013 where his thesis won the Clifford Wong Prize in Housing Design.
+During his studies, Ceri was a teaching assistant for two Harvard design studios.
 In 2016 he gained his RIBA Part III from the University of Westminster.

-Outside his employment at ABA, Ceri worked in New York for Weiss/Manfredi and MOS Architects, where he worked on the renovation of an opera house and a number of experimental houses.
+Outside his employment at ABA, Ceri worked in New York for Weiss/Manfredi and MOS Architects where he worked on a public space study for MoMA, the renovation of an opera house and a number of experimental houses.